Call Now

 Is my appeal timely?
 A third question to ask is whether your appeal is timely.
 The timing of appeals is very important, and unfortunately, is something that many individuals miss out on.
 In order to preserve your right to appeal, remember a general rule that you must file your notice of appeal within 30 days of the court’s entry of your appealable order.
 For example, if the court enters a final order on March 1, you would have until March 31 to file your notice of appeal.
 If you file a late Notice of Appeal, your appeal is forfeited.
 There are exceptions and filings that can be made that toll the general thirty-day time limit, but those are fact-sensitive scenarios, and rare.
 What is important at this time is to remember that you have 30 days from the entry of an order to appeal, and failure to file a Notice of Appeal in those thirty days can constitute a waiver of your right to appeal.

 Appeals are complex matters, and this area of law is extremely technical.
 The above information is general in nature, and know that there are exceptions to almost every rule.
 Obtaining skilled counsel is key to navigating the complex waters of appeals.
-This blog post was written by attorneys at Ciyou & Dixon, P.C. who handle all types of appeals, civil or criminal, throughout Indiana, the Seventh Circuit, and the United States Supreme Court.
+This blog post was written by attorneys at Dixon & Moseley, P.C. who handle all types of appeals, civil or criminal, throughout Indiana, the Seventh Circuit, and the United States Supreme Court.
 This blog is intended for general educational purposes only.
 It is not intended as legal advice or a solicitation for services.
 It is an advertisement.

 1. Ind.
 Rule.
 App.
 Procedure 5.